The answer likely depends on whether schools and daycare centres are open.

 During the pandemic, employees have been refusing to come to work so they can take care of their kids.
 Are they allowed to do that?
 The answer depends, in large part, on whether the schools and daycare centres are open.

-No Discipline of Any Kind Allowed If Schools Are Open
+No Discipline of Any Kind Allowed If Schools Aren’t Open

 First and foremost, you may not discipline or in any way penalize employees for missing work to take care of kids who are stuck at home because their schools or daycare centres aren’t open.
 Since the pandemic began, 11 jurisdictions have adopted unpaid leave for employees to carry out their caregiving responsibilities to kids or family members who contract the virus or are affected by school or daycare closures as a result of COVID (and, in some jurisdictions like ON, BC and NL, any other disease that’s resulted in a public health emergency).
 And even in the other 3 jurisdictions without COVID leave (NS, NT and NU), employees can draw on their other family or compassionate leave rights.